European stocks closed higher with US markets closed

-The pan-European Stoxx 600 index closed up 0.3%.
-Oil and gas stocks pulled ahead with a 1.4% gain despite the continued fall in oil prices after OPEC delayed its policy-setting meeting.
+The pan-European Stoxx 600 index closed up 0.3 per cent.
+Oil and gas stocks pulled ahead with a 1.4 per cent gain despite the continued fall in oil prices after OPEC delayed its policy-setting meeting.

-The organisation of leading oil producers will now hold a virtual meeting on November 30 to decide on crude production strategy, following a postponement of their in-person meeting in Vienna.
-This development has impacted oil prices, with Ice Brent at $80.30 per barrel and Nymex WTI at $75.45 per barrel.
+The organisation of leading oil producers will now hold a virtual meeting on November 30 to decide on crude production strategy.

 European bond yields rose as the eurozone's modest economic improvement reduced expectations of rate cuts by the European Central Bank, aligning with policymakers' statements.
 Germany's 10-year yield increased by 6 basis points due to a court ruling, leading to at least €37 billion in new off-budget debt.